safer-r/.github/profile/README.md

     The error message does not mention that `fun2(x)` generated the error.
 <br /><br />

 Problems are recapitulated in websites, like [`R inferno`](https://www.burns-stat.com/pages/Tutor/R_inferno.pdf).
-The safer project gathers R functions of class S3 with a similar encoding that better controls their expected behavior.
+The safer-r project gathers R functions of class S3 with a similar encoding that better controls their expected behavior.
 <br /><br />
-## Features of the safer functions
+## Features of the safer-r functions

-Functions of class S3 from the safer project present the same encoding structure before the 'main' code section (see the [backbone.R](./backbone.R) file), which tackle the aspects described above, including:
+Functions of class S3 from the safer-r project present the same encoding structure before the 'main' code section (see the [backbone.R](./backbone.R) file), which tackle the aspects described above, including:
 - Accuracy
     - Package systematically indicated for any used function (R Scope seeking controlled).
 Example `base::paste()` instead of `paste()`.
     - All the arguments of functions written, even if default values are used, to prevent argument name change or default value change (like the `stringsAsFactors` argument of `read.table()`, for which default value changed from `TRUE` to `FALSE` since R version 4.0).
 Example `base::sum(1:3, na.rm = FALSE)` instead of `base::sum(1:3)`.
-    - Argument `safer_check` added in each safer function, that checks 1) the presence in local R library folders of all the non basic functions and corresponding packages used in the code and 2) that all the classical R operators (`<-`, `(`, etc.) are not overwritten by other packages, since these packages always preceed the base R items in the R scope.
+    - Argument `safer_check` added in each safer-r function, that checks 1) the presence in local R library folders of all the non basic functions and corresponding packages used in the code and 2) that all the classical R operators (`<-`, `(`, etc.) are not overwritten by other packages, since these packages always preceed the base R items in the R scope.
     - Strong checking of each argument, for instance:
         - Values for arguments with no default values.
         - Expected class, type, mode, length, restricted values panel, kind of numeric values in addition to the distinction between 'integer' and 'double' (proportion only?
 Inf values authorized? negative values authorized?).